shaulapg/Evidence-4-Demonstration-of-a-Programming-Paradigm-feedback/README.md

 # Complexity

-The complexities are the same, as is the same code but in different languages:
+The complexities are the same, as is the same code but in different languages (to use different paradigms):

 Time complexity: O(n * m) → this is because the code depends on the wins and losses, because I used nested loops over these two.